SyedaAfiaShah/FinMind/README.md

 # 💹 Next-Gen Portfolio Optimization: An AI-Driven and Cloud-Native Quantum-Enhanced Financial Decision-Making Framework
 ### 🧭 Application Layer - FinMind: Talk.
 Plan.
 Invest.
 Smarter.
+> **Note:** This repository contains a demonstration version of the project.
+It is intended to showcase the core concepts, architecture, and workflow.
+The full production system includes additional models, optimizations, and integrations not included here.
 ---

 ## Overview